Beaded bracelets need to be longer than chain bracelets to fit properly and to allow for the diameter of the beads.

 Fitting Your Bracelet

 These examples demonstrate how wrap bracelets are usually worn, and how they should ideally fit.
 As you can see, they’re fitted snugly on the wrist, although they can be worn looser if you choose!
-Most bracelets have two closure loops for adjustment.
+Each bracelet has two closure loops for adjustment.